 Writing & Sound

-File/Life: Remediating the Pennhurst Archive Through Collaborative Interpretation
+File/Life: Remediating the Pennhurst Archive With Community Archivists

-Chapter forthcoming in Cripping the Archive: Disability, Power and History, edited by Jenifer Barclay and Stefanie Hunt-Kennedy.
-Under contract at University of Illinois Press,
+In Cripping the Archive: Disability, Power and History, edited by Jenifer Barclay and Stefanie Hunt-Kennedy.
+University of Illinois Press, 2025.

 A Different Story: Narrative Allyship Across Ability